yusuke-imoto-lab/RECODE/README.md

 ## License

-MIT © 2022 Yusuke Imoto
+© 2022 Yusuke Imoto

-The license gives permission for personal, academic, or educational use.
-Any commercial use is strictly prohibited.
-Please contact [imoto.yusuke.4e@kyoto-u.ac.jp](mailto:imoto.yusuke.4e@kyoto-u.ac.jp) for licensing terms for any commercial use.
+This project is licensed under the MIT License.
+**Patent rights are NOT granted under this license**; any commercial use of the patented RECODE algorithm requires a separate patent‐licensing agreement.
+Please contact <imoto.yusuke.4e@kyoto-u.ac.jp> for commercial licensing terms.

 ---